Can you use your phone on an Alaskan cruise?

 Don’t want to pay these high rates?
 Some cell providers also have cruise packages that are designed to work on the ship.
 By paying a set amount ahead of time, you can get service on the ship without worrying about your bill.

 For instance, AT&T offers a $100 plan that gives you 200MB of data and unlimited talk and text on most cruise ships.
 You’ll want to get in touch with your provider for more details of their specific plan.

 Using the Internet to Keep in Touch (Our Recommendation)

 If you’re on an Alaskan cruise, we’d suggest using the wi-fi on the ship to keep in touch.

 One big change that’s come to cruising in the past decade is the proliferation of wi-fi.
 What used to be a novelty on cruise ships is now a near necessity.
 Every major cruise line and ship will offer wi-fi service, usually costing about $15-20 per day.

 With online access, there are a number of apps — such as WhatsApp — that allow you to send texts and even make phone calls through your wi-fi connection.

 In other words, instead of expensive per-minute cell service or worrying about roaming, connecting to the ship’s wi-fi should give you an opportunity to keep in touch back home.

 How to Avoid Surprise Charges

-Unfortunately, we’ve heard horror stories of people being surprised by high bills after cruising.
+Unfortunately, we’ve heard horror stories of people being surprised by high bills on their cell plans after cruising.
 Whether it be calls made on one network that switch to another network during the call or apps sucking up data without the user knowing, there are ways that you can get a much higher bill than you expected.